furnstahl/7501-JB/_build/html/_sources/content/Course/overview.md

-# Overview of Theoretical and Computational Mechanics
+# Overview of Quantum Mechanics 1

 ## Instructors